Considering a San Antonio investment property?

 If so, you’re in good company.

-While Austin investment properties have been stealing the spotlight, it isn’t the only Texan city that’s experiencing explosive growth.
-The Alamo City flew under the radar with home prices rising over 17% last year.
+While Austin investment properties have been stealing the spotlight, it isn’t the only Texan city that’s experiencing massive growth.
+The Alamo City flew under the radar with home prices continuing to rise with median home prices now at $280K.

-Despite this growth, the National Association of Realtors (NAR) still considers it to be one of the most undervalued markets in 2021.
-And in 2022, San Antonio ranks as one of the top 10 hidden-gem housing markets in the country.
+Despite this growth, in 2022, San Antonio ranks as one of the top 10 hidden-gem housing markets in the country.

 In this San Antonio investment property guide, we’ll cover: